-Engagement really means consumers take the action that you want them to.
+Engagement really just means that consumers take the action that you want them to.
 This is all about Return On Investment (ROI).
-In an ANA survey of 1250 people over the first half of 2021, direct mail has a 112% ROI while email has a 93% ROI.
+In an ANA survey of 1250 people over the first half of 2021, direct mail has an average 112% ROI while email’s is 93%.

 How can you use direct mail along with email to improve engagement?

 Let’s say you have someone’s email, but not their physical address.
 Why not offer an incentive?
-Ask them to give their address in exchange for information or a gift they want that’s not available in your emails or on your website.
-Then you can use direct mail in your marketing with them.
+Ask them to give their address in exchange for information or a freebie product that they can’t get anywhere else.
+You have then unlocked direct mail as an option for marketing to them.

-The Royal Mail Research study shows both methods used together will improve the customer’s experience and increase your ROI.
+As said earlier, using both methods together will improve the customer’s experience and increase your ROI.
 In fact, customers will spend 25% more when companies use both email and direct mail in their marketing.
 Several studies report how using more than one communication channel multiplies your effectiveness.

-What direct mail vs email mean for you?
+What does direct mail vs email mean for you?

 Which is better – email or direct mail?
-The numbers say this is the wrong question.
+The numbers have told us that this is the wrong question.
 Both are profitable, winning marketing methods.
 Here is the right question:

-How can you use both of them together to increase your profits?
+How can you use both of them together to increase your conversions, sales, and ROI?

-When comparing direct mail vs email, statistics reveal the strengths and weaknesses of each.
-Use this knowledge to create a lasting impression with direct mail, then reinforce your message with emails.
+When comparing direct mail to email, statistics reveal there are strengths and weaknesses to each.
+Use this knowledge to create a lasting impression with direct mail and reinforce your message with emails.